<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 • Keywords: This is fairly obvious, but include your target keywords naturally and sparingly, and focus on optimizing readability and user experience

-• URL: Optimize your URL to include the target keywords, but make sure it’s short and comprehensive for human readers.
+• URL: Optimize your URL to include the target keywords, but ensure it’s short and comprehensive for human readers.

-• META Description: This will be the “preview” that is going to be displayed for the searchers on your SERP.
-Make sure it’s interesting for the human audience, while including your target keywords.
+• META Description: This will be the “preview” displayed for the searchers on your SERP.
+Ensure it’s interesting for the human audience while including your target keywords.

 • Headline/Title: A more interesting title will translate to more clicks.
 Use your target keyword naturally.
 If you can put the target keyword up-front, the better.